-All CPS students, including Dietetics Focus students, are required to complete a general orientation before matriculating into the program.
+MSAN students are required to complete an orientation before matriculating into the program.
 The self-paced orientation is designed to prepare students for success and provides an introduction and overview to UNE and MSAN.
 Activities in the orientation show students how to navigate the online learning environment, locate and access program resources, and learn about the tools and strategies that ensure a meaningful and collaborative learning experience throughout the program.
 Orientation also introduces students to the program's academic expectations such as use of AMA citation style, scientific writing, and academic integrity.

-Orientation is delivered completely online in Brightspace, UNE's LMS.
+Orientation is delivered completely online in Blackboard, UNE's LMS.
 It is estimated that four to six hours are required to complete the orientation.
 The orientation familiarizes the students to both UNE and CPS policies and serves as a guide to find university resources, such as the library and health services.
 Students can begin the orientation after their initial conversation with SSS and work through the modules at their own pace.
 All orientation activities must be completed before the first day of class.